englercj/harvest-engine/docs/he_project_kdl/nodes/files_node.md

 }

 // Change the properties of a file that was added in the block above.
-// Without the `match` argument we may inadvertently add files we don't want. files match {
+// Without the `modify` argument we may inadvertently add files we don't want. files match {
     "**.pizza" action=none
 }